ShayanHajibagher/voice-chat-app/readme.txt

 ========================================

 Welcome to Cyan Diamond Studio's AI Voice Chat!
-This proprietary application allows authorized team members to have voice conversations with AI using speech recognition and text-to-speech.
+This proprietary application allows everyone to have voice conversations with AI using speech recognition and text-to-speech.

 Prerequisites:
 - Windows OS